Tornadoes of 2006: July 11–12

 A small tornado event, centered in southwestern Ohio, took place on July 11.
 At least 10 tornadoes were reported in the area.
 There was significant damage reported in Warren County as well as Montgomery County.
 One person was injured.
 Seven tornadoes were confirmed - four of them were F1 and three were F0.

 The next day, the same weather system tracked eastward into the Northeast.
 A tornado touched down in Westchester County, New York.
 The tornado began on the Rockland County shore of the Hudson River, moving at 25 mph across the river toward Sleepy Hollow, just north of the Tappan Zee Bridge.
 It cut a 200 to 300 yard wide path straight across Westchester and into Fairfield County, Connecticut.
 That tornado was confirmed to have been an F2, causing F1 damage farther east in Greenwich, Connecticut.
 Finally, there was what was described as a "strong F2" tornado that formed near Wickett Pond in Wendell, Massachusetts and ripped through the Wendell State Forest.
 Although many trees were snapped in half, there was very little structural damage, and no injuries.
+Metro-North Railroad suspended trains on the northern part of the Harlem Line until 5:00 p.m.
+EDT (21:00 UTC) for the removal of debris on the tracks.
+Southbound passengers took buses while the tracks were shut down.